MaartenGDev/learning-rust/README.md

 - Generate matches for teams
     - each team has to play against the same team for a specific amount
     - each team can only play once a week
-    - each team has to alternate between home/out for every match with the same component
+    - each team has to alternate between home/out for every match with the same opponent
 - Determine the best possible play schedule based on the `hard` and `soft` limits.
     - `hard` limits are the requirements stated above
     - `soft` limits are nice to haves such as letting teams located close to each other play first.